aguliyev/python_template/README.md

 - [etc/env/](etc/env/)

     environment variables which can be commited to repo.

+    path to this file is specified in `ENV_FILE`

 - [etc/secrets/](etc/secrets/)

     environment variables which can **NOT** be commited to repo.

-We may commit secrets for dev and test to the repo; but for other environments, you have those files on the server but not in the repo.
+    We may commit secrets for dev and test only to the repo;

+    but for other environments (prod, stage), you have those files somewhere on the server but not in the repo.

+    path to this file is specified in `SECRETS_FILE`

 ## Run in different environments